wu-lang/wu/README.md

 ## wu
-a neat wannabe low-level programming language
+a strongly typed language that transpiles to lua

 ---